jliu1219/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Jin-Peng Liu is a third-year doctoral student in Applied Mathematics, & Statistics, and Scientific Computation Program at University of Maryland.
+I am a third-year doctoral student in Applied Mathematics, & Statistics, and Scientific Computation Program at University of Maryland.
+My adviser is Andrew Childs.

-He aims to develop quantum algorithms with sup-polynomial speed-ups over classical algorithms, including topics such as quantum PDE solvers, quantum optimization and quantum machine learning.
+Prior to that, I received my B.S. degree in Hua Loo Keng Class at Beihang University in 2017.
+I was advised by Ya-xiang Yuan at Chinese Academy of Sciences and Tiegang Liu at Beihang University from 2015 to 2017.

-He is also interested in classical numerical analysis, mainly working on first-order methods for convex and non-convex nonlinear optimization problems.
+I aim to develop quantum algorithms with sup-polynomial speed-ups over classical algorithms, including topics such as quantum PDE solvers, quantum optimization and quantum machine learning.

-His adviser is Andrew Childs.
+I am also interested in classical numerical analysis, mainly working on first-order methods for convex and non-convex nonlinear optimization problems.